ucsc/site-giving/source/faculty-faq.md

 <div>
 <h2 class="question">How do we steward our donors?
 How can I do my part?</h2>
 <div class="response">
 <p>Stewardship involves the acknowledgment and appreciation of the University's donors.
 Generally, for gifts of $25,000 or more, our development team generates a stewardship report to communicate the impact of the gift.
 For endowment gifts, this is an annual process.
 For the University's largest donors, an annual stewardship plan is developed.
-If you or your department is the recipient of gifts funds, you are encouraged to ask your divisional development officer how you can participate in stewarding the appropriate donor(s).
+If you or your department is the recipient of gift funds, you are encouraged to ask your divisional development officer how you can participate in stewarding the appropriate donor(s).
 Stewardship efforts range from written reports to in-person meetings.</p>
 </div>
 </div>

 <div>
 <h2 class="question">What should I do if I'd like to learn more about development and fundraising.
 Is training available?</h2>
 <div class="response">
 <p>University Relations periodically offers faculty information sessions.
-Additional reading material is available as well.
-Please <a href="mailto:lizwhite@ucsc.edu">contact Liz White</a> for more information.</p>
+Additional reading material is available as well. <a href="mailto:lizwhite@ucsc.edu">Contact Liz White</a> for more information.</p>
+<p>Additionally, consider serving on the<a href="https://senate.ucsc.edu/committees/cdf-committee-on-development-and-fundraising/">Committee on Development and Fundraising</a>, serves as a point of interface between the Academic Senate and the Administration to promote faculty engagement in campus fundraising and development.</p>

 </div>
 </div>